vippsas/vipps-developers/faqs/common-errors-faq.md

 The full error message text is:

 "Invalid MSN: 654321.
-This MSN is not valid for the provided PSP id.
+This MSN is not valid for the provided PSP ID.
 Check that you are using the correct credentials for the right environment."

-In addition to what the error message says, this error can occur if a PSP attempts to initiate payments for a MSN that was created by a different PSP.
+In addition to what the error message says, this error can occur if a PSP attempts to initiate payments for an MSN that was created by a different PSP.
 PSP's can only initiate payments for MSNs that are connected to them.

 The solution is to create a new MSN with the